-4.72 The Council will use Local Lettings Policies to address specific housing issues that may occur within its stock, as and when required, under the powers afford to it in section 166A(6) of the 1996 Housing Act.
+4.72 The Council will use Local Lettings Policies to address specific housing issues that may occur within its stock, as and when required, under the powers afforded to it in the 1996 Housing Act.

 Local Lettings Policies will be determined collaboratively by the Head of Tenancy Services, Head of Housing Solutions and Head of Housing Services and Business Planning.